alexbepple/lending-llama/readme.md

 Choices:
 * npm over yarn
   * npm is on-board after installing Node.js
-* Java _11 Zulu_
+* Java _17 Zulu_
-  * Even though slightly outdated, it’s default for client.
+  * Default for newer services at client.
 Therefore, less risk of incompatibilities.
   * Client seems to be using SDKMAN + Zulu.
-    SDKMAN is not an option; it provides no Node.
+    SDKMAN is not an option for me; it provides no Node.
     SDKMAN and asdf versioning for Zulu differ!
 SDKMAN gives the underlying OpenJDK version; whereas asdf the Zulu version (cp https://www.azul.com/downloads/?version=java-11-lts&package=jdk).
+GitHub’s `actions/setup-java@v2` uses same versioning as SDKMAN.

 ---